dx2102/mathlib4-tactics-list/README.md

 and processed it with the python script in `sort.ipynb`.

-`sort.ipynb` reads all `.lean` files in `./lake/packages/mathlib`, splits the text by spaces and line breaks, and counts the tactics.
+`sort.ipynb` reads all `.lean` files in `./lake/packages/mathlib`, splits the text into "tokens" by spaces and line breaks, and counts the tokens.
+(This crude method does not count accurately though.
+For example I think most of the times `open` does not occur as a tactic.)
-It then sorts the tactics by usage count, visualizes the counts, and writes a `README.md` markdown file.
+It then sorts the tactics by number of occurances as tokens, visualizes the counts, and writes a `README.md` markdown file.

-Click into `sort.ipynb` if you want to see the visualization.
+Click into `sort.ipynb` in github if you want to see the visualization.

 ## Tactics used at least once